 The values recommended in this report represent a substantial percentage change.
-This is consistent with the fact that values have remained unchanged for a number of years while the overall economic conditions have improved incrementally over the last several years to a point where it is reasonable to acknowledge those changes.
-The resulting increases in value demonstrate that acknowledgement of the improving changes.
-It is therefore recommended that the new values be posted for the 2014 Assessment Year.
+The overall economic conditions have improved incrementally over the last several years to the point where conditions for the local industry are now very good.
+This is the fourth straight year of double digit value increases after several years of no value increases during the economic downturn.
+This year's value increase is an acknowledgement of the extent of the improved economic conditions.
+It is therefore recommended that the new values be posted for the 2017 Assessment Year.